julianneq/VCR_Project/Temp/README.md

 determine the weights of each grid cell to apply to each woreda or kebele when calculating area-weighted average precipitation, and stores them in WeightMatrix.
 Finally, it finds the dot product of allData and WeightMatrix to determine these area-weighted averages.

+The output is either WoredaTempDBF.csv or KebeleTempDBF.csv, depending on which level was chosen.
+The weight matrix will also be written to TempWoredaWeightMatrix.csv or TempKebeleWeightMatrix.csv.